Cruise Ship Interior Cabins – Simple Photo Guide

-If you are looking at taking a cruise you may be wondering what an interior cabin is and if you should book one.
-When cruise lines advertise cruise prices they almost always advertise the price for an interior cabin.
+If you are considering taking a cruise, you may wonder what an interior cabin is and if you should book one.

 What Are Interior Cabins on a Cruise?

-An interior cabin is a cabin that is located on the inside of a cruise ship.
 Interior cabins don’t have windows or any outside space.
-Interior cabins are also called ‘inside’ cabins and they are usually the cheapest cabin grade available on a cruise.
+Interior cabins are also called ‘inside’ cabins, and they are usually the cheapest cabin grade available on a cruise.

 Do Inside Cabins Have Windows?